jnoh/jnoh.net/index.md

 # jnoh.net: a place to put my thoughts

-Writing, organizing and linking, is the act of thinking.
+Writing, organizing and linking, is my way of thinking.
 This is a notebook that encourages these things with expressed hope that it results in increased clarity of thinking.

----

-**2018-03-27 10:13PM**

-I would like to be able to add to this much more quickly.
-Without the need to push to a server.
-More like writing to a journal...